With a 30-year history of success, the Master of Arts in Teaching (MAT) program offers the tools needed to be successful secondary classroom teachers.

 STEM Up NY Noyce Scholarship

-Clarkson’s STEM Up NY program provides up to 20 scholarships to aspiring teachers in STEM (science, technology, engineering, mathematics) subjects to help address the shortage of secondary teachers for those subjects in high-need schools.
+Clarkson’s STEM Up NY program provides up to 20 scholarships to aspiring teachers in STEM (science, technology, engineering and mathematics) subjects to help address the shortage of secondary teachers for those subjects in high-need schools.
 Scholarship recipients receive $20,000 for their undergraduate senior year, $20,000 for the year it takes to complete their Master of Arts in Teaching and extensive support in preparing for and securing their first teaching positions.
+Learn more about the STEM Up NY Noyce Scholarship.

 Teacher Opportunity Corps (TOC) Grant

-The New York State Education Department has awarded the Department of Education at Clarkson University, the Teacher Opportunity Corps (TOC) grant.
+The New York State Education Department has awarded the Department of Education at Clarkson University the Teacher Opportunity Corps (TOC) grant.
 This grant provides a $5,400 scholarship for qualified candidates from historically underrepresented groups.
-This award recognizes the quality of Clarkson University’s MAT program, as only 8 of the over 200 teacher education programs in New York State received this funding.
+This award recognizes the quality of Clarkson University’s MAT program, as only eight of the over 200 teacher education programs in New York State receive this funding.
+Learn more about the TOC grant.

 The Dean’s Scholarship